 High Speed Ethernet Fabrics for MicroTCA and AMC.2

-This effort is developing enumerated requirements that incorporate 10GBASE-KX4, 10GBASE-KR and 40GBASE-KR4 to the Common Option (ports 0 and 1), Fat Pipes (ports 4-7) and Extended Pipes (8-11) as defined in AMC.2 and used there and in all variants of MicroTCA.
-A key goal of this activity is to guarantee backward compatibility with existing MTCA and AMC mechanicals and connectors.
+This effort developed requirements that incorporate 10GBASE-KX4, 10GBASE-KR and 40GBASE-KR4 to the Common Option (ports 0 and 1), Fat Pipes (ports 4-7) and Extended Pipes (8-11) as defined in AMC.2 and used there and in all variants of MicroTCA.
+A key goal of this activity was to guarantee backward compatibility with existing MTCA and AMC mechanicals and connectors.

 The “Higher Speed Ethernet Fabrics for MicroTCA.0 and AMC.1” group is working on bringing 40GbE to MicroTCA systems.
 The committee is currently working on completing signal integrity studies across the full interconnect channel.
 S-parameter models for the backplane and AMC have been developed and simulated and work on the MCH is being completed.
 Combinations of 90 and 110 ohm impedance signal pairs are being simulated in order to see the behavior of all corner cases.
 The committee will then compare the whole channel simulations with IEEE 40GBASE-KR4 requirements.

 A 40G test backplane has already been designed and simulated as well as the AMC probe card.
-The MCH probe card is also nearly complete.
 In the coming months, it is expected that all the simulation and characterization will be complete.
 From there, the MicroTCA.0 and AMC.1 specifications will be updated with the results, including the CRs (Change Requests) that have already been addressed.
 These documents will then be submitted to the broader membership for review and approval.